When it comes to background checks in Canada, several different varieties are available.

 If the requirements you’ve received state an RCMP check, or RCMP Certified Criminal Background Check, then it’s important that we do this one and not the CPIC.

-In the event you were told to get a criminal background check but did not receive specific instructions, we would recommend checking back with the person or organization who asked you for the background check.
+In the event you were told to get a criminal background check but did not receive specific instructions, you can discover the average cost always, we would recommend checking back with the person or organization who asked you for the background check.

 - Teachers, coaches, social workers et all require a Vulnerable Sector Check (which we do not offer, please see your local police service)